Skip to content Accessibility statement

 Field courses

-Several modules available within Biology, Ecology, Genetics, Biotechnology and Microbiology, and Molecular Cell Biology courses offer the chance to study outside undertaking field courses.
-Recently we’ve offered opportunities to study marine and coastal biology environments in Scotland, the colourful flora and fauna in Portugal, or experience equally stunning locations in Yorkshire.
+Several modules available within Biology, Ecology, Genetics, Biotechnology, and Molecular Cell Biology courses offer the chance to study outside undertaking field courses.
+In past years we’ve offered opportunities to study coastal biology environments and colourful flora and fauna in locations around the UK.

 Skills and group work